richard-taylor/rubik/README.md

 ## 2x2x2

-This is some code I have had kicking around for a while.
+This is some code I have had kicking around for a long time.
 The 2x2x2 solver is in Python because I wanted to see if I could write an algorithm that could solve it in under a second without any fancy code optimisations.

 The key idea is to generate a cache of all the positions that are 5 moves